lavanet/lava/x/pairing/README.md

 1. The provider sends a relay payment transaction, which is signed by the consumer.
 2. The reported CU (compute units) from the relay payment transaction is tracked.
-3. On a monthly basis, all the providers' tracked CU are reviewed, and payments are sent for their accumulated services.
+3. Upon a subscription's month expiry, all the providers' tracked CU are reviewed, and payments are sent for their accumulated services.

 #### CU Tracking

-The goal of CU tracking is to keep records of serviced CUs by the providers, in order to determine the amount of payment they should receive at the end of the month.
+The goal of CU tracking is to keep records of serviced CUs by the providers to a specific subscription, in order to determine the amount of payment they should receive at the month expiry of said subscription.
 When a relay payment transaction occurs, the number of CUs associated with each relay is counted and saved under the provider who initiated the transaction.
 At the end of each month, the CU tracker is reset for all providers.

 #### Providers Payment